lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 ### Intercultural experience

-> How will you help students gain intercultural experience in addition to subject-specific knowledge through the courses on offer?
+> *"How will you help students gain intercultural experience in addition to subject-specific knowledge through the courses on offer?"*

 #### Short version